louismullie/temp-data/markdown_final/cf8059bc-bcf6-c808-e966-a1afe60ffdf2.md

 ### The American Society of Colon and Rectal Surgeons clinical practice guidelines for the management of anal fissures [^12b6a90d].
 Diseases of the Colon and Rectum (2023).
 High credibility.

-Acute anal fissure—conservative therapy outcomes and tolerability: Nearly half of all patients who have an acute anal fissure will resolve their symptoms with nonoperative measures such as sitz baths and fiber or other bulking agents, with or without topical anesthetics or topical steroids, and these interventions are well tolerated with minimal to no side effects.
+Acute anal fissure — conservative therapy outcomes and tolerability: Nearly half of all patients who have an acute anal fissure will resolve their symptoms with nonoperative measures such as sitz baths and fiber or other bulking agents, with or without topical anesthetics or topical steroids, and these interventions are well tolerated with minimal to no side effects.
 In a prospective randomized trial of 103 patients, sitz baths plus fiber yielded greater pain relief than topical anesthetics or topical hydrocortisone (91% vs 60% vs 68%, respectively; p < 0.05).
 In a double-blind placebo-controlled study of 75 patients with healed acute fissures, maintenance fiber reduced fissure recurrence versus placebo (16% vs 60%; p < 0.01), and there are no data supporting one type of fiber over another.
-Healing rates with conservative treatment decline as symptom duration increases, with a prospective study of 60 patients observing a 100% healing rate for symptoms of <1-month duration compared with only a 33.3% healing rate for >6-month duration.
+Healing rates with conservative treatment decline as symptom duration increases, with a prospective study of 60 patients observing a 100% healing rate for symptoms of < 1-month duration compared with only a 33.3% healing rate for > 6-month duration.

 ---